ctarrington/JavaScriptBackEnd/CandyStore/README.md

 # My Application

 # client
- - move js code into src and add to build
+ - change notification scheme so ember can drive angular
- - use normal link_to and change notification scheme
+ - use normal link_to
+ - verify candy store independently - maneagable not managed...

 # overall
  - split candy into api server and web server and maybe authorization server behind nginx or kong